MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

    The **Report Layouts** page lists all the report layouts for each report.
 2. Find the layout in the list, select it, the choose **Set Default** action at the top of the page.

-## Set the default layout from Report Layout Selection page
+## Set the layout from Report Layout Selection page

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layout Selection**, and then choose the related link.